IndianaBonesUrMom/ESX_Vehicletrunk/README.md

 # esx_vehicletrunk
 alpha version - use at your own risk

+#YOU NEED TO ADD PLATE COLUMN IN YOUR OWNED_VEHICLES TABLE
+And also run the /cvrtdb command code

 Features:
 1. One player can access one trunk at a time
 2. Item limit.